 Three hundred soldiers armed with arches and javelins are lined up in two columns on each side of the window where the emperor is supposed to be sitting.
 Those who hold javelins form the outer ranks and stand, those who have arches sit in front; the four columns are facing each other.
 Two saddled and restrained horses and two rams are brought: the practice reminds us of Ghana.

 Nearly three hundred subjects run for Candja Musa in haste.
 The Ferraris, the Sheikhs, the preacher (Khatib) and the legal officer have arrived and are sitting in front of the soldiers on the left and right within the space that separates the columns.
-Dugha the herald stands at the door, dressed with Zerdkhanan clothes; a local fashionable fringed turban has been put on his head.
+Dugha the herald stands at the door, dressed with Zerdkhanan clothes; He wears a fringed turban fashioned after the style of the country.
 He is the only one to have the privilege to wear boots on that day.
-He has a sword with a golden sheath by his side.
+He has a sword with a golden sheath on his side.
 He is holding spurs, two golden and silver javelins, with an iron tip.
 The soldiers and civil servants, the pages, the Mesufits and others stay outside in a broad street planted with trees (…)

 When the emperor arrives behind the window, Dugha serves as intermediary, transmits the orders, receives grievances, submits them to the sovereign who makes a decision.

 It happens that the hearing is held inside the palace.
 A silk covered seat is therefore placed and lifted on three terraces; that throne is called ben-bi, a pillow is placed there and the whole thing is covered with a silky parasol in shape of dome with a golden bird as big as a sparrow hawk on the top of it.
 The Mansa (Emperor) moves out of the palace with an arch in his hand and a quiver on his back.
 He is holding a golden material turban tied by golden ribbons of which the tips are in metal longer than a palm that makes it similar to daggers.